 4. "Why is the pump not circulating sufficient oil?"

 The pump intake is clogged with metal shavings.

 5. "Why is the intake clogged with metal shavings?"

 Because there is no filter on the pump.

 So while the preliminary evidence in the example pointed to an overloaded circuit as the problem; after asking the right questions, it could be determined that the actual root cause was no filter on the oil pump.
-And while there is no single "fits all" approach for Root Cause Investigations; Taiichi Ohno helped advance the thinking of the generations of engineers, quality assurance and material testing professionals who have followed by putting the concept of "persistent enquiry" into an easy-to-understand methodology.
+And while there is no single "fits all" approach for Root Cause Analysis and Investigations; Taiichi Ohno helped advance the thinking of the generations of engineers, quality assurance and material testing professionals who have followed by putting the concept of "persistent enquiry" into an easy-to-understand methodology.